ONLYOFFICE/Docker-DocumentServer/README.md

 - **METRICS_PREFIX**: Defines StatsD metrics prefix for backend services.
 Defaults to `ds.`.
 - **LETS_ENCRYPT_DOMAIN**: Defines the domain for Let's Encrypt certificate.
 - **LETS_ENCRYPT_MAIL**: Defines the domain administator mail address for Let's Encrypt certificate.
+- **NODE_OPTIONS**: Helps to use encryption in local networks when using your own certificate authorities.
+Avalivable value `--use-openssl-ca`

 ## Installing ONLYOFFICE Document Server integrated with Community and Mail Servers